Adriano Silva (Brazilian politician, born 1978)

 Adriano Bornschein Silva (born 1 March 1978) is a Brazilian businessman, politician, and volunteer firefighter.
 He is the current mayor of Joinville, Santa Catarina, Brazil.
 He is president of the Catarinense Pharma group.
-He is the only mayor in Brazil by the New Party and says he identifies with President Jair Bolsonaro.
+He is the only mayor in Brazil by the New Party and says he identifies with former President Jair Bolsonaro.

 Personal life, education, and career

 Silva was born on 1 March 1978 in Joinville, Santa Catarina, Brazil.
 He is married with Bianca Silva, and they have two children, Isabela Silva and Lucas Silva.
 Silva is Lutheran.

-He has a bachelor's degree in business administration from the Mackenzie Presbyterian University, in Sao Paulo.
+He has a bachelor's degree in business administration from the Mackenzie Presbyterian University, in São Paulo.

 In 2003, Silva joined Joinville's Volunteer Fire Department, where he worked in the fire brigade, and as coordinator for the children firefighters.
 Later, he also served as vice-president of the institution.
 To this day he is a volunteer, and for seventeen years he is a rescuer on call, just staying away from his functions for four months in 2020 due to his election campaign.

 Silva is the great-grandson of the founder of Catarinense Pharma, a pharmaceutical company in Brazil, where he started working as a marketing assistant.
 Today he presides the company.